 Candidates are chosen to represent a rich diversity of backgrounds, which facilitates personal interaction within the group and increases understanding and knowledge of Stockton.

 Participants are chosen from written applications and personal interviews by a selection committee.

 Leadership Stockton is open to all individuals, regardless of creed, race, age, philosophy, or disability.

 After Graduation, Leadership Stockton participants are ready to begin their roles as involved leaders through demonstrated community activities and continual support of the Leadership program.
 Graduates are encouraged to continue their participation by joining the Leadership Stockton Alumni Association.

 Leadership Stockton is a non-profit program of the Greater Stockton Chamber of Commerce.
 The program is supported by tuitions, contributions from area organizations, local businesses and the Greater Stockton Chamber of Commerce.
-The tuition for 2014-2015 is $900 per participant.
-The deadline to apply is June 30, 2014.
-To encourage personal dedication to the Leadership Stockton program, all participants are required to pay the first $125 of the tuition fee.
+The tuition for 2022-2023 is $2,000 per participant.
+To encourage personal dedication to the Leadership Stockton program, all participants are required to pay the first $200 of the tuition fee.
 Partial scholarships are also available.

 In order for Leadership Stockton to accomplish its stated goals, the full participation of each individual is necessary.
 Participation requirements include: